-At Ss Alban & Stephen Catholic Primary School we aim to facilitate maximum learning for all children whatever their age, ability, gender, race or background.
+At St. Alban & St. Stephen Catholic Primary School & Nursery we aim to facilitate maximum learning for all children whatever their age, ability, gender, race or background.
 It is our aim to provide a balanced curriculum for all, by differentiation and support.
-We will strive to involve parents and pupils in the decision making process and draw upon the advice of external agencies to provide the best support for children with SEN.
+We will strive to involve parents and pupils in the decision making process and draw upon the advice of external agencies to provide the best support for children with SEND.

 From the 1st September 2014 the Special Educational Needs and Disability Code of Practice: 0-25 years came into force, subject to any transitional arrangements.
 This replaced the 2001 SEN Code of Practice.
-We have put together detailed information about our arrangements for identifying, assessing and making provision for pupils with SEN in our SEN Information report.
+We have put together detailed information about our arrangements for identifying, assessing and making provision for pupils with SEND in our SEND Information report.

-If you have any questions about our provision, please contact Mrs Murphy.
+If you have any questions about our provision, please contact our SENDCo, Mrs Murphy.

 News - courses, resources & forums